bzaczynski/github-bookmarklet/README.md

 ## Installation

-Navigate to the [index page](https://bzaczynski.github.io/github-bookmarklet/) and then drag and drop the bookmarklets to the bookmark bar in your web browser.
+Navigate to the [index page](https://bzaczynski.github.io/github-bookmarklet/) hosted on GitHub Pages and then drag and drop the bookmarklets to the bookmark bar in your web browser.

 ## Usage